Stochastic Schr\"odinger Equations for Quantum Reverse Diffusion: Applications

 where $dW$ is a standard Wiener increment.
 Despite this being an information-conserving process, the noise prevents the deterministic implementation of $G(\theta)\ket{\psi_0}$.
 We show that instead of trying to cancel or correct the noise, we can use it to drive the system from its initial state $\ket{\psi_0}$ to a desired target state $G(\theta)\ket{\psi_0}$.
 Assuming the noise strength $p$ is known, and $\theta$ is a target rotation angle, the SDEs generating such gates are:

 At $t=2T$, the SDE deterministically yields $\ket{\psi(2T)} = G(\theta)\ket{\psi_0}$.
 The singularity in the drift at $t=2T$ is integrable because $X(2T) = -\theta/\sqrt{p}$.
 Furthermore, while the final time $2T$ can be freely chosen, a smaller $T$ implies faster evolution, requiring a higher instantaneous Hamiltonian strength.
 The implementation of such a diffusion process is straightforward.
-We identify the drift Hamiltonian to be $\hat H :=(\theta/\sqrt{p}+X(t))/(2T-t)\sqrt{p}P$ where $X(t)$ is constructed from the observed increments $dW$ according to \cref{eq:noise_absorbing_sdes}.
+We identify the drift Hamiltonian to be

+where $X(t)$ is constructed from the observed increments $dW$ according to \cref{eq:noise_absorbing_sdes}.
 Then, the SDE implements $G(\theta)\ket{\psi_0}$.
-We can promote $\theta$ to a random variable drawn from a specified distribution, so that the dynamics drive the state back not to a single target, but to a manifold of states.
+The equation above shows that noise-resilient gates can be implemented by a simple coherent feedback Hamiltonian in \cref{eq:diffusion_gates_driver}.
+Furthermore, we can promote $\theta$ to a random variable drawn from a specified distribution, so that the dynamics drive the state back not to a single target, but to a manifold of states.